Back to Creator Lab

 Best Niches for Male OnlyFans Creators

 Fitness, gay audience, feet, fetish, and couples — these five niches consistently pay for male OnlyFans creators.
+(For the full breakdown across all genders, see our complete niche profitability ranking.)
 The guys I've seen do well at B9 all fall into one of these categories.
 And no, you don't need to look like a fitness model.
 A verified top 0.01% creator said it best: 'No matter how unconventionally attractive you think you look, you probably fit into several popular categories that don't even scratch the surface of being niche.'

 Fitness and bodybuilding